4itor/moai/BUILD.md

 Please also take special care in the orientation of the soldered diodes, the 4 thumb keys have them reversed compared to the rest of the keys.

+### 2.1 Trough Hole diodes

 If using trough hole diodes, use a flush cutter to cut the excess leads.

+### 2.2 SMD diodes

+...

+## 3. Soldering the Controller

+Using a BreadBoard (or similar) solder the cut legs on the controller (need to show pictures on how to do this)

+Once all controller pins have soldered legs, put it on top of the pcb with the soldered diode leds inside the pcb controller holes (flush over its surface).
+Use tape to hold it in place.

+Turn the PCB upside down and cut the legs with the flush cutter, the solder it in place and remove the tape.

 ...